August 1, 2025

 Name

-A sales letter, perhaps more prominently understood as a sales email, is a form of communication that exists to engage and interest the reader in learning more about a product or service.
+A sales letter, perhaps more prominently understood as a sales email, is a form of communication that engages and interests the reader in learning more about a product or service.

 Dear [Mr.] or [Ms.] [ Name]